-In 2002 in Los Angeles, Caroline went to her first Slam Poetry event.
-Despite her initial disinterest in the competitive aspect of slam culture, she felt at home and was immediately compelled by the generous invitation to be unapologetically honest and alive.
+In 2002 in Los Angeles, Caroline went to a Slam Poetry event for the first time.
+Despite an initial disinterest in the competitive aspect of slam culture, Caroline felt at home and was immediately compelled by the generous invitation to be unapologetically honest and alive.
 One after another poets shared their brave stories.
 They shouted, whispered, and sang their fears and their healing prayers on a stage inside a bar that seemed more like a temple.
 It was different than other poetry events in that the room seemed consciously gathered together for the purpose of active personal evolution and catharsis.
-Even though she felt anxious and depressed, had been crying all afternoon (and was wearing her pajamas), Caroline got onstage and read her poem “Like a Crown.”
-She still remembers the glorious sound of those first snaps!
-Caroline started her slam journey there at Green in LA with Ratpack Slim & DJ Jedi, and then she moved up to Northern California where she could be regularly found on sticky barstools at The Starry Plough or the Oakland Metro.
-Still resistant to competing, she spent her first year coaching poets on their performance and vocal technique.
-And then with the help and love of friend Shane Koyczan, Caroline decided to compete for a spot at the big show and she won her way onto both the Berkeley and San Jose Teams in 2004 (ultimately choosing to compete with the San Jose Team so she could work with her buddy Mike McGee).
-She has been a slam team member and/or a coach somewhere every year since 2003, and she isn’t stopping anytime soon.
+Even though Caroline felt anxious and depressed, had been crying all afternoon (and was wearing her pajamas), Caroline got onstage and read “Like a Crown.”
+Caroline started a slam journey there at Green in LA with Ratpack Slim & DJ Jedi, and then moved up to Northern California where the poets could be regularly found on sticky barstools at The Starry Plough or the Oakland Metro.
+Still resistant to competing, Caroline spent a first year coaching poets on their performance and vocal technique.
+And then with the help and love of friend Shane Koyczan, Caroline decided to compete for a spot at the big show and won a spot onto both the Berkeley and San Jose Teams in 2004 (ultimately choosing to compete with the San Jose Team to work with buddy Mike McGee).
+Caroline has been a slam team member and/or a coach somewhere every year since 2003.